What Should I Do With...?

 At this time, Waste Management is unable to recycle plastic clamshells due to the way they are manufactured.
 While we wait for technology and markets, avoid purchasing items in clamshells and consider these reuse ideas to keep those clamshells out of the trash.

 Caring Cleats collects used soccer cleats and redistributes them to the Tarahumara Indian community in Chihuahua, Mexico.
-Email Kennedy Citro at firstname.lastname@example.org, or call 443-433-2386.
+Email Kennedy at email@example.com or call 443-433-2386.

-Donate clothing to local charities or shelters, such as Goodwill and Salvation Army.
+Donate clothing to local shelters or charities, such as Goodwill and Salvation Army.
 Or, bring gently used clothing to Go Green for the Cause at Alpha Ridge Landfill.
 Print a tax receipt on their website.
 Have items that aren't wearable?
 Donate them!
 Many donation organization partner with rag manufacturers.

-Check out Success in Style in Savage Mill to donate new or gently worn business clothing and accessories.
+Success in Style in Savage Mill collects new or gently worn business clothing and accessories.
 Dress for Success accepts women's interview attire via mail-in or drop-off.
-To donate men's interview attire, visit Career Gear in Baltimore or contact Million Dollar Man at 410-465-0295 or email@example.com
+To donate men's interview attire, visit Career Gear or contact Million Dollar Man at 410-465-0295 or firstname.lastname@example.org

 Compressed Gas Tanks

 Propane, helium & oxygen tanks and fire extinguishers are accepted at Alpha Ridge Landfill.
-Also consider returning tanks to the seller.
+Or, return tanks to the seller.

 Construction, Renovation & Demolition Items